gcirone/cypress-contract-stubs/README.md

   </a>
 </p>

 The **cypress-contract-stubs** adds support for using [Spring Cloud Contract Stub](https://spring.io/projects/spring-cloud-contract) entries when testing with Cypress.
+This plugin is able to download artifacts form **nexus** and **nexus3** artifact repository and cache the stubs in local for better runtime performance.

 ## Get started